wilsonespina/PORTFOLIO_WDI_PROJECT_4/README.md

 1. Make the entire site more mobile responsive.
 2. Include multiple Google Maps styles and the functionality to be able to choose them on the users show page.
 At the moment, these are simply placeholder images.
-3. Integreate waypoints selector feature on Google Maps to make the app more usuable before recording a run.
+3. Integrate waypoints selector feature on Google Maps to make the app more useable before recording a run.
 4. Include the ability to access bike rides as well as runs.
 5. Add extra styling features including rating stars instead of just numbers.
 6. Adding additional comments functionality to make comments appear on either the left or right hand side of the comments box according to who has submitted the comment.